 That is why, six months ago, I took a leadership role on this issue by being the first one to speak out and ask the Mayor to step aside and address the headlines about his actions honestly, definitively and transparently.

 From the beginning, two goals have guided my approach: avoiding disruption and refocusing attention on the city’s agenda, from transit to planning reform to the upcoming 2014 budget debates.

 Last week, I spearheaded a petition signed by 30 City Councillors asking the Mayor to step aside and address his challenges privately, outside of the public eye.
 I presented the petition at the beginning of last Wednesday’s City Council meeting.
 My aim was to avoid more spectacle and distraction.
-You can see the petition being presented in City Council here:

 Unfortunately, the Mayor refused to step out of the spotlight.